 The Submitting Market Participant (the Competitive Retailer for this example) begins the process by selecting “997 Issues” from the submit tree.

-The Competitive Retailer enters the Assignee, which is the TDSP in this scenario, the ESI ID, the TXN Date, the GS Number and the ISA Number.
+The Competitive Retailer enters the Assignee, which is the TDSP in this scenario, the ESI ID, the TXN Date, the GS Number and the ISA Number from the EDI transaction.
 The Comments field is optional; however, Market Participants are strongly encouraged to include any relevant comments to help facilitate resolution of the issue.
 “We haven't received the 997 for this transaction, can you please send the 997 to validate you have received this file.”

 Once all required information is populated, the Submitting Competitive Retailer selects OK to complete the Submit process.
 The issue transitions to the TDSP in a state of New.
 The TDSP selects BEGIN WORKING and the issue transitions to In Progress (Assignee).

 For this scenario, after the Submitting Competitive Retailer submitted this issue, they received the 997 transaction they were missing.
 Because the Begin Working transition has already been executed, the issue can no longer be Withdrawn.
 However, the Submitting Competitive Retailer has the option to close the issue if the TDSP has not moved the issue from the state of In Progress (Assignee).
 Most transitions in MarkeTrak can only be executed by the responsible party on the issue.
-The Close transition is an exception to that rule for the D2D subtypes and can be executed by the Submitting Market Participant even if they are not the responsible party.
+The Close transition is an exception to that rule for the D2D subtypes and can be executed by the Submitting Market Participant even if they are not the responsible party. (should be a pop up – very important)

 The Submitting Competitive Retailer selects the CLOSE transition and enters required comments “We have now received the 997 transaction – this MarkeTrak issue is being closed”.
 The issue transitions to a state of Closed By Submitter.